 An algorithm is a computational procedure or a step by step mechanism to solve a problem.
 Algorithms are used so widely that they hardly need any introduction!
 They are used in all aspects of applications like search, graph, networking, security, etc. Typically, we would have an input data and we would like to solve a problem related to the input data -- the solution could be the output data.
 As an example, we may have a list of numbers (input data) and we would like to sort them.
 The result can be another list (output data) that contains these numbers, but in a sorted manner.
 Thus, we can see an algorithm as a box, where we feed input data and the algorithm returns the data in the desired form.

 When using an algorithm to solve a problem, there are three things to keep in mind.
 First is the algorithm itself -- basically, the step by step procedure that would help us solve the problem.
 Second is the data-structure that is needed to organize data.
 Depending upon how we organize data, we might end up using different algorithms.
 So, selecting the right data-structure is very important.
 Lastly, it is the implementation itself.
 Basically, having an implementation of algorithm using a programming language.
 In this module 'C' language is being used for implementing all the algorithms.
-Some of the modern programming languages offer a lot of in-built data structures and algorithms.
+If you are not familiar with C or you would like to refresh your C skills, please feel free to visit our C module.
+Some of the programming languages offer a lot of in-built data structures and algorithms.

 Given a problem, there could be more than one way to achieve the desired output for the same input and different approaches can very well use a different algorithm.
 When selecting the right algorithm, there are two important criteria.
 First is the running time (time-complexity) that measures the total time taken to finish the execution.
 Second is the extra space (space-complexity) it takes to finish the execution.
 With space (memory) becoming cheaper and cheaper by the year, people usually don't mind trading space with time in order to design an efficient algorithm.
 Accordingly, time complexity is given more weight over space complexity, while calculating the efficiency of an algorithm.